2021–22 Loyola Ramblers men's basketball team

 The 2021–22 Loyola Ramblers men's basketball team represented Loyola University Chicago during the 2021–22 NCAA Division I men's basketball season.
-The Ramblers, led by first-year head coach Drew Valentine, played their home games at the Joseph J. Gentile Arena in Chicago, Illinois as members of the Missouri Valley Conference.
-They finished the regular season 25–7, 13–5 in MVC play to finish in a three-way tie for second place.
-As the No. 4 seed in the MVC tournament, they defeated Bradley, Northern Iowa, and Drake to win the MVC tournament for the second consecutive season.
-As a result, they received the conference's automatic bid to the NCAA tournament as the No. 10 seed, where they lost in the first round to Ohio State.
+The Ramblers, led by first-year head coach Drew Valentine, played their home games at the Joseph J. Gentile Arena in Chicago, Illinois as members of the Missouri Valley Conference (MVC).
+They finished the regular season 25–7 overall and 13–5 in MVC play, tying for second place in the conference standings.

+As the No. 4 seed in the MVC tournament, they defeated Bradley, Northern Iowa, and Drake to win the MVC Tournament for the second consecutive season.
+With this victory, they secured the conference's automatic bid to the NCAA tournament as the No. 10 seed, where they lost in the first round to Ohio State.

-On November 16, 2021, Loyola announced that the season would be the last season for the team in the MVC as they joined the Atlantic 10 Conference in July 2022.
+On November 16, 2021, Loyola announced that the 2021–22 season would be its final season in the MVC, as the program would join the Atlantic 10 Conference in July 2022.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Ramblers finished the 2020–21 season 26–5, 16–2 in MVC play to win the regular season championship.
-They defeated Southern Illinois, Illinois State, and Drake to win the MVC tournament championship.
-As a result, they received the conference's automatic bid to the NCAA tournament as a No. 8 seed in the Midwest region.
-There they defeated No. 9-seeded Georgia Tech and upset No. 1-seeded Illinois to advance to the Sweet Sixteen.
-In the Sweet Sixteen, they lost to Oregon State.
+During a season affected by the ongoing COVID-19 pandemic, the Ramblers finished the 2020–21 season with a 26–5 overall record and a 16–2 mark in MVC play, securing the regular season championship.
+In the MVC tournament, they defeated Southern Illinois, Illinois State, and Drake to claim the conference tournament title.
+As a result, they earned the conference’s automatic bid to the NCAA tournament as a No. 8 seed in the Midwest Region.

+In the first round, they defeated No. 9-seeded Georgia Tech.
+In the second round, they upset No. 1-seeded Illinois to advance to the Sweet Sixteen.
+However, their tournament run ended in the Sweet Sixteen, where they lost to Oregon State.

 On April 3, 2021, head coach Porter Moser left Loyola to accept the head coaching position at Oklahoma.
-A few days later, the school announced that assistant coach Drew Valentine would take over as the Ramblers' head coach.
+Shortly after, Loyola announced that assistant coach Drew Valentine would be promoted to head coach.

 Offseason

 Coaching changes

-On April 20, Valentine announced the hiring of assistant coaches Amorrow Morgan, Sean Dwyer, and Patrick Wallace.
-Former Oakland associate head coach Dan Hipsher was named special assistant to the head coach.
+On April 20, Drew Valentine announced the hiring of assistant coaches Amorrow Morgan, Sean Dwyer, and Patrick Wallace.
+Former Oakland associate head coach Dan Hipsher was also named special assistant to the head coach.